Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Semi-analytical model

 \section{Semi-analytical model}

 In this section, we introduce the semi-analytical model to estimate the effectiveness in the curtain-driven regime as a function of time.
-We build on the steady-state derivation by \cite{bacot2022bubble}, but avoid certain assumptions by making use of the data from the simulations, thus further extending it.
+We build on the steady-state derivation by \citet{bacot2022bubble}, but avoid certain assumptions by making use of the data from the simulations, thus further extending it.
 Furthermore, since this study focusses on the transient dynamics, the model is not limited to the steady state but is applicable at any given time.
+This model is not intended as a predictive model for the effectiveness for any lock and bubble curtain configuration, since the parameter values are, in principle, only valid for the particular configuration of the simulations.
+Instead, it should be seen as a surrogate model that allows us to overcome limitations (e.g. a finite domain) and avoid performing more and costlier numerical simulations and laboratory experiments (e.g. in larger domains and for longer times).

-To describe the model, we use the field of the volume fraction of salt water for a simulation with $\Fr = 3.24$ also shown in figure~\ref{fig:analytical_model_sketch}.
+To describe the model, we use the field of the volume fraction of salt water for a simulation with $\Fr = 3.24$ also shown in Fig.~\ref{fig:analytical_model_sketch}.
 We consider five control volumes.
 Starting from the centre, the control volume that encompasses the bubble curtain is indicated by the subindex $\pl$ and extends from $x=-0.35H$ to $x=0.35H$, so $V_\pl=L_\pl H W$ with $L_\pl=0.7H$.
 The exact length of this control volume is not critical for the model, but it should encompass most of the curtain without extending far into the recirculation cells on each side.
 On each side of the central control volume, we define the control volumes that encompass the recirculation cells.
 These are indicated as $V_{\f 1}$ for the freshwater side and $V_{\s 1}$ for the saltwater side.
-They extend to the edges of the recirculation cells at $x=-L_{c,\f}$ on the left and $x=L_{c,\s}$ on the right, as given by \eqref{eq:scaling_Lc_left} and \eqref{eq:scaling_Lc_right}, respectively.
+They extend to the edges of the recirculation cells at $x=-L_{c,\f}$ on the left and $x=L_{c,\s}$ on the right, as given by Eqs. \eqref{eq:scaling_Lc_left} and\eqref{eq:scaling_Lc_right}, respectively.
 Hence, $V_{{\f 1}}=(L_{c,\f}-L_\pl/2)HW$ and $V_{{\s 1}}=(L_{c,\s}-L_\pl/2)HW$.
 Finally, at the extremes of the tank, the remaining volumes are $V_{\f 2}=(L/2 - L_{c,\f})HW$ for the freshwater side and $V_{\s 2}=(L/2 - L_{c,\s})HW$ for the saltwater side.
 We neglect the variation in $H$ due to the free surface deformation so that the control volumes are constant.

 For each control volume, we define the spatially averaged density inside it as $\bar{\rho}_j(t)$ and the volume flow rate per unit width between two control volumes as $q_{j\to i}$, where the subindices $j$ and $i$ refer to the control volumes $\f 1$, $\f 2$, $\pl$, $\s 1$ or $\s 2$.
 Since each control volume and the total volume are constant, $|q_{j\to i}|= |q_{i\to j}|$.
 For flow rates, we assume the sign convention that positive flow rates enter the control volume of interest and negative flow rates exit it.